 Written application shall be filed with the Conservation Commission to perform activities affecting resource areas protected by this bylaw.
-The permit application shall include information and plans as required by the Wetlands Protection Act (G.L.Ch.131 §40) and Wetland Regulations (310 CMR 10.00).
-The Commission may also require additional information to describe proposed activities and their effects on resource areas as specified in the regulations of the Commission.
+The permit application shall include information and plans as required by the Massachusetts Wetlands Protection Act (MG.L.
+Ch.
+131 §40) and related Massachusetts DEP Wetland Regulations (310 CMR 10.00) and the information required by these Leicester Wetland Regulations.
+Applications shall include the following: